-Studying these scriptures that reveal God’s purpose will help direct you to His plan for your life.
+What exactly is God’s plan for my life?
+Studying and meditating on these scriptures can reveal God’s purpose and will help direct you to His plan for your life.

 God is searching for a select group of people to make a significant impact at this pivotal moment in history.
 Could that be you?